-In 2017 I was a writer for and cast member of Propaganda for The Self, a stage performance directed by Eli Steffen.
+In 2018 I was a writer and cast member of Propaganda for The Self, a stage performance directed by Eli Steffen.
 I’ve also contributed writing to Fox Whitney’s Gender Tender Project MELTED RIOT (June 2020).
 I've received fellowships from The MacDowell Colony (2015, 2017), 4 Culture, Artist Trust, Jack Straw Media Gallery, The Banff Centre, Mineral School, and The Hub City Writer's Project.

 As a community member my focus has been on visibility of underrepresented writers and the necessity to reimagine and recreate the publishing process.
 The James Franco Review was an experiment in this.

 I co-curated the prose radio hybrid The Furnace Reading Series at Hollow Earth Radio in Seattle for four years with Anca Szilagyi.

 I grew up in Neptune, NJ where skee ball means winning tickets and saving them for a VCR or at least a spider ring.
 I work around Seattle as a teaching artist but mostly wear wigs while chopping wood on a farm near by.
 I find myself through photo shoots.
 Yes, I want to collaborate with you.